algorand/go-algorand/tools/x-repo-types/README.md

 * if **X** and **Y** are native types (`int`, `uint64`, `string`, ...), they are _identical_ IFF they are the same type
 * if both **X** and **Y** are compound types (`struct`, slice, `map`, ...) with each of their child types being _identical_ and with _equivalent serialization metadata_, then they are _identical_
   * _equivalent serialization metadata_ definition:
-    * for non-structs: there is no metadata and they are always identical
+    * for non-structs: there is no metadata so the metadata are _trivially_ identical
     * for structs:
       * the keys will encode to the same name
       * omission of values based on zeroness, etc. will happen in the same way for both structs